Engee documentation

 • Specified pressure — the exact value specified in the Environment pressure parameter.

-The pressure outside the inverter acting against the pressure inside.
-A value of 0 indicates that the transmitter is operating in vacuum.
+The pressure outside the transducer acting against the pressure inside.
+Meaning 0 This means that the converter operates in a vacuum.

 Dependencies

-Available when Environment pressure specification is set to Specified pressure.
+Available if the Environment pressure specification parameter is set to Specified pressure.

-Fluid dynamic compressibility - determines whether to model the dynamic compressibility of the fluid
+Fluid dynamic compressibility — determines whether it is necessary to simulate the dynamic compressibility of a liquid

-Specifies whether the dynamic compressibility of the fluid should be considered.
-Dynamic compressibility makes the fluid density pressure dependent, which affects the transient response of the system on small time scales.
+Specifies whether the dynamic compressibility of the liquid should be taken into account.
+Dynamic compressibility makes the density of a liquid dependent on pressure, which affects the transient response of the system on small time scales.

-Initial liquid pressure is the pressure of the liquid at the initial moment of time
+Initial liquid pressure — the pressure of the liquid at the initial moment of time

-Liquid pressure at the beginning of the simulation.
+The pressure of the liquid at the beginning of the simulation.

 Dependencies

-Used when Fluid dynamic compressibility is set to Enabled.
+Used if the Fluid dynamic compressibility parameter is set to Enabled.